Trans Global Projects Group: History

 In 2018, TGP was awarded the contract for project logistics management for a shipment of equipment and construction materials to the British Antarctic Survey’s (BAS) Rothera Research Station at Rothera Point by BAM, a global construction and engineering company.
 The equipment and materials were to be used to build a new wharf to house the UK's new state-of-the-art polar research vessel RSS Sir David Attenborough.
 TGP successfully delivered the first Arctic shipment in January 2019, and as a result of this Antarctica project's success, the company was shortlisted for "Excellence in Engineering" at the 2019 Heavy Lift Awards.
 In January 2020, the Group once again returned to the polar region, completing a delivery to the sub-Antarctic island of South Georgia.
 This shipment included construction material to modernise the British Antarctic Research Station at King Edward Point as well as build a new berthing facility to accommodate RRS Sir David Attenborough.

 In 2021, TGP continued to grow its focus on the renewable energy industry and secured a contract for the transport of approximately 320,000 freight tons of wind turbine components.
 Over the nearly year-long contract, TGP delivered 57 sets of 3 MW offshore turbines for two wind farm projects in Vietnam.

 In 2022, TGP was contracted to support Invictus Energy Limited’s first-of-its-kind oil and gas exploration project in northern Zimbabwe with the delivery of time-critical equipment from Australia to the drill site.

 In 2023, TGP celebrated its 35th anniversary.

+In 2025, Trans Global Projects (TGP) received the Heavy Lift Award for Airfreight Solution of the Year.
+The award recognised a project involving the transport of a 6-metric-tonne, 4.3-metre slewing ring from Germany to China within six weeks.
+To facilitate the shipment, the project team designed a custom transport frame and used the available diagonal clearance inside a Boeing 777F cargo aircraft.
+According to TGP, the shipment represented the largest single-piece cargo by external dimensions transported on a Boeing 777F at the time.